AdaSupport/ada-integrations-demo/README.md

 # Ada Knowledge Base Integration Demo

-This is an example Knowledge integration that demonstrates how to integrate a third-party knowledge base with Ada's AI Agent.
-The integration syncs articles from a third-party knowledge base to Ada's AI Agent, enabling seamless knowledge sharing and updates.
+This is an example Knowledge integration.
+Learn how to take a third-party knowledge base, _Cool Shop Knowledge Hub_, and create an Ada Platform integration to sync articles from the Cool Shop Knowledge Hub to Ada's AI Agent.

-## Features
+This code covers the following aspects of building an integration:

+- Setting up an integration server to handle OAuth callbacks from Ada, refresh tokens for Ada API access, and complete an installation flow to an Ada instance
+- Register the integration with Ada, including required Ada API scopes and any configuration details needed to connect the third party system (e.g. Cool Shop Knowledge Hub) with Ada
-- OAuth-based authentication with Ada Platform
+- Handle installations from an Ada instance
-- Automatic token refresh handling
-- Installation flow management for Ada instances
-- Knowledge base synchronization

 ## Prerequisites

 - Python 3.12
-- Make (for using the Makefile)
+- Make
-- A tool to expose your local server to the internet
+- A tool to expose your local server to the internet (ngrok)
 - Ada Platform account with appropriate permissions

 ## Quick Start